metap00/cybersecurity-journey/AZ-900 Certification/Notes.md

   ### DOMAIN 1.2 Describe the benefits of using cloud services

-  -Availability = Encompasses availability of the infrastructure, applications, and services
+  - Availability = Encompasses availability of the infrastructure, applications, and services